Nailsea: Media

+The town's local newspapers are the North Somerset Times and Bristol Post.
+An edition of the North Somerset Times is published as the Nailsea Times.

 Transport

 The principal road serving Nailsea is the B3130.
 It leads westwards to Clevedon, where the motorway network can be accessed at Junction 19 or 20 of the M5; eastwards it links with the A370 (for Bristol) and the A38 (for Bristol Airport).
 Another link to the A370 at Backwell offers a route south and west for traffic to other local towns such as Weston-super-Mare.
 Nailsea's main car parks are in Clevedon Road, Station Road and Link Road, all of which are free for the first three hours.
 Bus services in Nailsea are operated by First West of England.
 The main routes are the X8/9 which runs every 15 mins to Bristol and was jointly run by First and Abus, and the X7 between Bristol and Clevedon.
 Following the withdrawal of Abus on the X8/X9, all services in Nailsea are operated by First with exception of service 88 between Nailsea, Portishead and Clevedon operated by Carmel Coaches.

 Nailsea & Backwell railway station is on the edge of neighbouring Backwell.
 It is managed by Great Western Railway, who run all services from the station, but is only staffed for a few hours on busy mornings.
 Trains run seven days each week, with a weekday off-peak service of two trains per hour in each direction, running between Taunton and Cardiff Central or Weston-super-Mare and Bristol Parkway.
 Mornings and evenings see some direct services to and from London Paddington.
 Platform 1 (westbound) can only be accessed by steps, but Platform 2 (eastbound) can be reached either by steps or a 1 in 12 (8%) ramp.
 The station has a car park for 100 cars, but is due for expansion.
 Over 350,000 journeys are made from the station each year.

 Bristol Airport is less than 10 mi from the town centre.